Lemon Blueberry Bundt Cake

 Testing a bundt cake for doneness can be a little tricky due to its large size and density.
 Regular toothpicks are okay but do not test all the way through.
 I keep wooden skewers on hand specifically to test bundt cakes and they are super convenient.

-Can you freeze this Bundt Cake?
+Can You Freeze This Bundt Cake?

 Yes!
 After the cake cools completely, wrap well in plastic wrap and aluminum foil.
 (Be sure to freeze this without the glaze.)
 Label and date the cake and then place in a freezer-safe container.
 Freeze for up to 3 months.
 When ready to use, thaw in the refrigerator overnight.
 Bring to room temperature and glaze before serving.